AIS Fellow Award

 The AIS Fellows Committee is comprised of AIS members as established in the Bylaws.
 Current committee members include:

-- Chair: Jason Thatcher, Clemson University (Immediate Past President, committee term ends June 30, 2018)
+- Chair: Matti Rossi, Aalto University School of Business (Immediate Past President, committee term ends June 30, 2019)

 The Selection Process